cloudcreativity/json-api/UPGRADE.md

 This file provides notes on how to upgrade between versions.

+## v0.5 to v0.6

+The following changes are unlikely to affect most applications.
+Only applications that have extended validator classes provided by this package or created their own implementations may be affected:

+- `AcceptRelatedResourceInterface` may now return an `ErrorInterface` or `ErrorCollection` object instead of a boolean.
+You'll need to update any validators that consume this interface to support these return types in addition to a `boolean`.
+- `ValidatorErrorFactoryInterface::relationshipNotAcceptable()` now takes a third argument (the custom error) and must return an `ErrorCollection` instance.

 ## v0.4 to v0.5

 We decided to refactor the package, so there are a substantial amount of changes between these two versions.
 We